-7 Thanksgiving Spotify Playlists To Listen To While You Stuff Your Face With Turkey Dinner
+7 Thanksgiving Spotify Playlists Perfect To Jam Out To While You Eat Your Turkey Dinner

 If you're like me, then you know that music is the ultimate mood-setter.
 It's the easiest thing to add to a shindig, and it sets the vibe up before a guest even walks through your door.
 And because Thanksgiving is such an important holiday, it should be treated with the utmost respect in all ways, meaning that your stomach isn't the only thing that should be happy.
 Your ears deserve some love, too, people!
 So instead of gathering friends and family around a silent dinner table, you should probably check out these Thanksgiving Spotify playlists to listen to on Turkey Day, because it will pretty much ensure that your holiday is a success.